jaymanu79/Vestax_VCI-380_Mixxx_Mapping/README.md

 - loop hotcues: the pad will turn green when the loop is active, push to disable loop

 ### <kbd>SLICER</kbd> mode : BEAT GRID tools
-- green button (button 1): clone the other deck
+The 8 pads will illuminate in sequence following the beat grid.
+To reset the sequence to beat 1, push the <kbd>SLICER</kbd> button again.
-- upper yellow button (button 4): BPM tap.
-Tap it in rhythm to adjust the BPM of the beatgrid
+- Push a button of higher row: BPM tap.
+Tap it in rhythm to adjust the calculated BPM of the track
-- lower yellow button (button 8): Set grid.
-Tap it to align the beatgrid bars to the current position
+- Push a button of lower row: align beatgrid.
+Tap it to align the beatgrid bars to the current position.

 ### <kbd>AUTO LOOP</kbd>: loop mode
 The green buttons on the left control loop activation.